aymenhafeez/aymenhafeez.github.io/src/content/post/2024-10-11-bessel-function.md

 tags: ["physics", "nuclear engineering", "bessel function"]
 ---

-An application of the Bessel function in nuclear reactor theory --- derivation of the diffusion equation.

----

 The most mathematically involved module I took during my masters was a nuclear reactor engineering module.
 Part of the module involved deriving an expression to model how neutrons behave within an ideal nuclear reactor.
 Much of this post